bclover/real-world-functional-programming-book/gitbook/part7/total_functions.md

 // ...
 ```

 Now the function is mostly total.
-It'll literrly accept ANYTHING and let you know if add worked or not.
+It'll literally accept ANYTHING and let you know if `add` worked or not.
 Where pure functions are dependable to build applications on, total functions are a level above that and nigh unbreakable.

 ## Solution: Solving With Manual, Folktale Runtime Validation